Kialo requires cookies to work correctly.

 against the Japanese people, which had escalated in American society following the attack of Pearl Harbor.

-The US should not try to force North Korea to abandon its nuclear program.
+Should the US stop trying to force North Korea to abandon its nuclear program?

 The US Should Not Have Pulled Out of the Iran Deal.

 Did the Exodus Really Happen?